roman-milk/roman-milk.github.io/lesbian-seduction-a-stockings-tale.md

  Milflezinnylons: Yes, Mistress.

  Maureen took a deep breath and slowly lowered herself onto the anal empaler.
 Like the last time, a new pain burned in her ass as it was widened more than ever before.
 She started slow, but then decided to go all in quickly... like jumping into the cold water at a pool.
-Report_Story #7